Race format

 Scoring will be done with Livelaps using NFC pucks.
 If you don't have one, you will be given one when you register.

-a portion of the entry fees will be given to local charity.
+A portion of the entry fees will be given to a local charity.

 Sign-in